DivyaniThota/TripTales/README.md

 * Core Data: Use Core Data as a local database to store user-added information on the iPhone, allowing users to save and manage their data directly on the device.
 Users also have the option to delete saved data as needed.

-* CoreLocation: Leverage CoreLocation to accurately determine and retrieve the user's current location coordinates.
+* Core Location: Leverage CoreLocation to accurately determine and retrieve the user's current location coordinates.
 Note that the app will request permission to access your location data for this functionality.

 SCREENSHOTS: